fabiofabrizi/pands-project/README.md

 From quickly glancing at the minimum and maximum values of the variables, it can be seen that 'Iris Setosa' is the smallest of the three species, whereas with 'Iris Virginica' there seems to be a large variation in how large the plant (flower) can be.

-Further progressing from the above conclusions, we want to see whether a visual representation of the data can indicate to the layperson distinguishing features of the three species.
+Further progressing from the above results, I now want to start investigating whether a visual representation of the statistics generated from the data can indicate to the layperson any distinguishing features of the three species.

 **Box Plots**

 A box plot is a type of plot that takes data and shows us the median.
-From looking it at we can see the minimum, maximum and first and third quartiles.
-The box plot is included below as a way of visually confirming what we've seen in analysis.txt.
+It shows the minimum, maximum and first and third quartiles.
+The box plot is included below as a way of visually confirming what was seen in analysis.txt.

 <img src="Data Visualisation/box_plots.png" alt="Box plots of species">